 MY WORST DATE WITH TRAVEL

 I opened the door of the taxi before a cement road barrier, forcing my driver to stop or otherwise damage his vehicle.
 I leaped out of the car and quickly opened the trunk to remove my friend’s bags, at which point the driver began hurrying the bags back in.
 We had accepted a ride from a taxi company that passed our destination, would not tell us where we were headed, and would not stop his car.
 Once I shut the trunk, I walked straight into the hotel and reported the incident to the concierge and security personnel.
-After arriving in Beijing’s airport, my friends and I had accepted a ride from a taxi company.
+After arriving at Beijing’s airport, my friends and I accepted a ride from a taxi company.
 As I would on a first date, I pulled out all my tricks.
 I had my friend keep her phone open with an emergency number ready to call.
-We rolled down our windows if an escape became necessary, and we questioned the driver in prepared Chinese phrases, asking details about where we were headed.
+We rolled down our windows if an escape became necessary, and we questioned the driver in prepared Chinese phrases, asking for details about where we were headed.
 Because I was prepared, we made it out safely.
 Luckily, nothing happened to my friends or me, but we sometimes ask ourselves, what would have happened if we were not prepared?

 let's talk travel protection

 Travel wallets are the new sexy.
 Invest in a good one.
 My favorite is a neck wallet with a long, adjustable band I can extend to keep my wallet around my waist and tucked into my pants, over leggings, or beneath a dress.
-Wearing one this way allows you to keep it flat against your body, and if you are wearing a lower cut blouse, the straps won’t be showing.
+Wearing one this way allows you to keep it flat against your body, and if you are wearing a lower-cut blouse, the straps won’t be showing.
 I sleep with mine when I'm traveling in some countries.
 When taking a train in Maharashtra, India without closed sleeper cars, I felt a lot easier knowing my passport, money, and travel debit card were sleeping easily too.

 VET YOUR DATE

 Would you go on a Tinder date without Googling or Facebooking your match beforehand?
 Probably not.
 So, make sure you’re just as careful with choosing which countries you choose to visit.
 When I am in countries with "a bad track record," my mind is always on high alert.
 You’ve heard, "Be on your guard," but what does that mean?
 When standing in public places, keep your back against a wall.
 This is especially important when you need to make a phone call in public.
-I found that doing so in a country like Morocco where sexual harassment is normal often deters cat callers.
+I found that doing so in a country like Morocco where sexual harassment is normal often deters catcallers.
 Statistically, some of the countries you will be traveling to are safer than popular American cities like New York, Chicago, and Los Angeles.
 This is where your street smarts come in.
-Keep your eyes up, looking straight ahead, and walk at an even pace when in public.
+Keep your eyes up, look straight ahead, and walk at an even pace when in public.
 (In Japanese cultures, eye contact is rude, and in Morocco, it can be seen as an invitation).